Finding BigQuery! How We Zeroed In on the Best Data Warehouse for piStats

 - Data Storage and Maintenance: Auto-purging was also one of the deciding factors.
 We wanted to limit data storage, enough to maintain last 3 months of data; rather than keeping the whole data-set persisting.
 This was a feature that came out-of-the-box in Google BigQuery.

-- Storage and Compute Scaling: Redshift provides fixed storage and compute nodes that needs to be scaled (up/down) as per requirement.
+- Storage and Compute Scaling: Redshift (Guide to Redshift Remodeling) provides fixed storage and compute nodes that needs to be scaled (up/down) as per requirement.
 Where scaling and re-partitioning is a good 4 to 5 hours of job, leaving the system available only for reads, and withholding writes.

 - Pricing: Every node present in the cluster is priced even if it is not being utilized, or is idle; which, in our case is very relevant.
 Queries are fired at midnight mostly, and sparsely over the whole day but the load is present throughout 24 hours.